COSC3020/tsp-local-search-ziyuWang6666/README.md

-#### The worst-case memory complexity is O(len*2^(len-1) + len), where 'len' is the route length.
+#### The worst-case memory time complexity is O(n^2), where n is the matrix length.

-1. The memory complexity of the twoOptSwap function is O(len).
+1. The memory complexity of the twoOptSwap function is O(n), and n is the length of currentRoute array.

 2. The countPathLength function memory complexity is constant since adding totalLength every time O(1).

-3. len, currentRoute, cur, j, i, k, newRoute: O(len).
-The tsp function has two options for including cities in the subset: either they are included or not.
-This leads to a total of 2^(len-1) possible subsets.
-The cache object must store results for each combination of subsets and starting cities, resulting in a size of O(len * 2^(len-1)).

-Therefore, the total memory complexity in worst-case of O(len*2^(len-1) + len).
+3. distance_matrix, currentRoute, cur, maxIterate, loop i, j, and k are used memory in the tsp_ls function. distance_matrix arrays take o(n^2), since its a n*n matrix. currentRoute array worst-case memory complexity is O(n), and n is the length of the matrix length.
+Since distance_matrix and currentRoute occupy the dominant part of memory usage.
+So, by adding those steps together, the total memory complexity is in the worst-case of O(n^2).